peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

 # Why phase out SI-UBL 1.2

 Interoperability is best served if there are less different document formats to need to support: each format requires both software and operational maintenance.
 While there are valid use-cases for several different document formats, it should always be a goal to have as few as possible.
-Especially if there are newer versions of a format, thee older ones should at some point be phased out.
+Especially if there are newer versions of a format, the older ones should at some point be phased out.

 This does require that the necessity for SI-UBL 1.2 is removed.
 This can take several forms:
 - Add the missing functionality to another format